TKleanthousT/stanley_cbp/README.md

     stanley_cbp/Databases/

-Users do **not** need to download any external data or set a STANLEY_BASE environment variable.
+For standard local or Jupyter-based usage, users do not need to download any external data or set any environment variables.

 Instead, when running the pipeline (typically from the `Tutorials/` folder), Stanley automatically creates and manages a local runtime workspace containing: